-Social & Business Networking 101
+Social & Business Networking Workshop

 Professional Networking Reception

+This event is free and open to all students and community members!
 Refreshments will be served, so come along to network with local professionals and who knows?
 Maybe you could meet someone that can help you get your dream job or internship.
-This event is free but students must register in advance at the FIUTS office in HUB 206.
+This event is free but students must register in advance at the FIUTS office in HUB 206 (registration begins May 1).
 Please dress professionally!

 Tour of Fred Hutchinson Cancer Research Center

-Meet at Burke Museum Café at 2:15 PM
+Meet at Burke Museum Café at 12:15 PM

 One-On-One Professional Meetings